jcarletto27/magisk_module_motionsense_mod/README.md

 #### Gesture Sensitivity:
   * The threshold of how closely the gesture should resemble a "proper" gesture before triggering
-  * Recommended Value : Low
+  * Recommended Value : 1

 #### Gesture Granularity:
   * How often the the bridge checks the sensor for a response,
-  * Recommended Value: Medium
+  * Recommended Value: 2

 ### Gesture Types: